MisterChief53/Metapulse-wiki/pages/Accounts Server.md

 					- tradeId(int): Id of the trade.
 					- userId (int): Id of the user that is trying to execute the trade.
 				- Response: This endpoint returns a string saying "Trade executed successfully" if the process was done correctly and both acceptedTradeUser booleans are true, if both booleans aren't true then the string would say "Both users must accept the trade", if the user is found but its not part of the trade the string would say "The user is not part of the trade" and if theres is an error trying to executing the trade it would say "Unable to execute trade".
+			- ChatController: This controller consist of the endpoints needed to create, end and get the messages, the endpoints are:
+				- /chat/createChat
+					- Description: The first thing you need to start chatting is to create a chat, this will generate and save in the database a chat
+					- Method: Post
+					- Parameters: This endpoint does not require any parameter.
+					- Respones: The response is going to be the whole chat object, which only consists of the id.
+				- /chat/sendMessage
+					- Description: Creates a message.
+					- Method: Post
+					- Parameters
+						- chatId (Integer): The id of the chat that owns this message.
+						- content (String): The content that is going to be send.
+					- Headers
+						- Authentication (token): The token that confirms that a user is logged.
+					- Response: Saved the Message! if okey, some other bad request responses if the token is invalid or if the chat is not found.
+				- /chat/getMessages
+					- Description: Fetch all the messages from a particular chat.
+					- Method: GET.
+					- Parameters:
+						- chatId (integer): The chat whose messages we want to get.
+					- Response: A List containing all the message objects that belongs to the chat.
 	- Seeders
 		- Currently, there exists only one seeder for the database:
 			- DatabaseSeeder.